SteveDunn/StringlyTyped/README.md

 > "*Primitive Obsession is using primitive data types to represent domain ideas*" [#](https://wiki.c2.com/?PrimitiveObsession)

-# What is the package?
+# What is the repository?
 It's a very simple implementation of a **ValueObject**. ([#](https://wiki.c2.com/?ValueObject))

 A ValueObject is a strongly typed (*strongly, not stringly*) domain object that is immutable.